 Need For Change

-To prepare them for a time of significant growth and change, Voice Project conducted employee engagement surveys with Cochlear in 2004 and 2006.
+To prepare them for a time of significant growth and change, Voice Project conducted consecutive employee engagement surveys with Cochlear.
 After conducting interviews and focus groups with staff and managers, Professor Paul Gollan and Senia Kalfa of Macquarie University documented Cochlear’s journey in leveraging employee involvement (recently published in Gollan et al’s Voice and Involvement at Work).

 Cochlear’s employee voice surveys primarily indicated a greater need for effective communication channels and concerns were raised around management’s attentiveness to employee issues.
-Concurrently, business was booming and Cochlear could not keep up with production demands.
-In 2006 they decided to shift from batch production to a lean manufacturing system, which necessitated a reassignment of staff from individual operators to small teams, cross-trained to delegate all tasks from within.
+Concurrently, the business was booming and Cochlear could not keep up with production demands.
+They decided to shift from batch production to a lean manufacturing system, which necessitated a reassignment of staff from individual operators to small teams, cross-trained to delegate all tasks from within.

 Major Organisational Changes